Peach Moscow Mule With Blackberry

 As often happens when creating a new recipe, I make something, taste it, and then spend some time photographing it.
 And then I will make it again to make sure I have the measurements correct, the directions seem clear, and everything turns out the same the second time.

-Due to the melty nature of this drink, I only took a quick sip of these Blackberry and Peach Moscow Mule Mocktails before taking my photos.
+Due to the melty nature of this drink, I only took a quick sip of these Peach Moscow Mule With Blackberries before taking my photos.
 I took a bunch of pictures…and then accidentally deleted them from my camera.
 Sigh.
 I took more, which meant the drink sat longer than I wanted.
 Once I had safely uploaded the photos to my computer, I took a bigger drink.

 And my head freaking exploded like a burlap bag full of angry badgers.